 Commit a change in your project to trigger the pipeline again.

 For example, you can try upgrading to a newer version of the Node orb, such as

 firstname.lastname@example.org.
-Or, you may choose to just trigger a pipeline again, by going to your project Dashboard in the web app and clicking the Trigger Pipeline Rerun button.
+Or, if you are using GitHub or Bitbucket, you may choose to just trigger a pipeline again, by going to your project Dashboard in the web app and clicking Trigger Pipeline on your project dashboard.

 Open the pipeline in the web app, and view the Test application step.
 This time, you should see

 Autodetected filename timings.in the output.
 This means that CircleCI is now splitting tests based on available timing data from preceding runs.